moorepants/dissertation/acknowledgements.rst

 The UCD librarians have found virtually every obscure article that I've asked them for.
 In particular, I'd like to thank Bob Heyer-Gray for all his work.

-Thanks to my qualifying exam committee: Dr. Ron A. Hess, UC Davis (Chair), Dr.
+Thanks to my UC Davis qualifying exam committee: Dr. Ron A. Hess (Chair), Dr.
-Fidelis O. Eke, UC Davis, Dr. Donald L. Margolis, UC Davis, Dr. Keith R.
+Fidelis O. Eke, Dr. Donald L. Margolis, Dr. Keith R.  Williams, and Dr. Michael
-Williams, UC Davis, and Dr. Michael R. Hill, UC Davis.
+R. Hill.

 The NSF grant we received really gave us the freedom to explore this somewhat obscure topic and I'm grateful that we have a country that supports the